 Chronic Otitis Media – means fluid remains in the middle ear space over a long period of time.
 Some children may not experience (or show pain).

 Hearing services for children in New Zealand

-Children in New Zealand are screened for hearing loss soon after birth, in the new born hearing screening program, usually while they are still in hospital.
+Children in New Zealand are screened for hearing loss soon after birth (in the newborn hearing screening program) usually while they are still in the hospital.
 Children who do not pass the screening assessments are referred to specialist paediatric Audiologists (usually in the hospital) for a full assessment.Children who are found to have permanent hearing loss are fitted with hearing aids or cochlear implants as soon as possible to give them the best chance of developing speech and language.
 Most of the assessment and habilitation for young children is done for free within the hospital system.

 Testing younger children’s hearing (0 to 3 years)

-Visual reinforcement Audiometry – Is a behavioural test and can be dome from when the baby sit on the care givers knee and can turn their head (a few months old).
+Visual reinforcement Audiometry – Is a behavioural test and can be done from when the baby sits on the caregiver’s knee and can turn their head (a few months old).
 A sound is played to one side of the child, when they turn their head toward it a puppet is showed to them in the window.

 Auditory Processing Disorder